Tal-Dor/OrionUO-docs/src/scripting/targeting-orion-assistant.md

 This function checks if targeted tile is valid for targeting.

-- - graphicOrFlags - tile type by graphic id or flags.
+- `graphicOrFlags` - tile type by graphic id or flags.

-- - x - X coordinate on the map.
+- `x` - X coordinate on the map.

-- - y - Y coordinate on the map.
+- `y` - Y coordinate on the map.

 Returns true if tile is valid for targeting.
 </br></br>